andrey-tech/kong-upstream-jwt-extended/README.md

 ## Private and Public Keys

 The plugin **requires** that Kong's private key be accessible in order to sign the JWT (configuration parameter "private key location").
-X.509 public key certificate may be included in the [x5c](https://tools.ietf.org/html/rfc7515#section-4.1.6) JWT header for use by API providers to validate the JWT (configuration parameter "public key location").
+X.509 public key certificate can be included in the [x5c](https://tools.ietf.org/html/rfc7515#section-4.1.6) JWT header for use by API providers to validate the JWT (configuration parameter "public key location").

 #### Backwards Compatibility